-e.
-Signage and Lighting
+5) Signage and Lighting

 A park sign would be located at the eastern entry to the park.
 Additional educational and informational signs would be located throughout the park, and at trailheads.
-The proposed park would be open during daylight hours only, and no lighting is proposed for the fields, or trail systems.
-Limited, shielded security lighting would be installed on the bridge, playground, parking areas, and restrooms.
-Lighting would be operated automatically at dusk, and would turn off at dark (no night lighting).
+The proposed park would be open during daylight hours only, and no lighting is proposed for the fields, courts, or trail systems.
+Limited, shielded security lighting would be installed on the community center building, bridge, playground, parking areas, and restrooms.

-f.
-Natural Areas
+6) Natural Areas

-A native vegetation meadow is proposed within the southern portion, and western third of the park.
-Natural areas are also proposed along the southern and northern perimeter of the park, including the Santa Rosa Creek riparian corridor.
+A native vegetation meadow is proposed within the southern portion of the park.
+Natural areas are proposed along the southern and northern perimeter of the park, including the Santa Rosa Creek riparian corridor.
 Riparian corridor enhancement will include non-native plant and weed removal and replanting of native riparian vegetation where needed.
 The native plant enhancements include native tree and shrub areas adjacent to the perimeter trail system that are currently exotic grassland.
 These areas will be planted with native plant species to augment native habitat.
-The preserved and enhanced native habitat and landscape areas comprise 51 percent of the Community Park area.
+The preserved and enhanced native habitat and landscape areas comprise 47 percent of the Community Park area.

-g.
-Grading and Drainage
+7) Grading and Drainage

 The community park site drains to the west in a sheet flow, eventually entering Santa Rosa Creek.
-The proposed grading and drainage concept involves minimal grading and drainage improvements.
+The proposed grading and drainage concept (refer to Figure III-8 in the EIR) involves adding fill soil to much of the sport field area to facilitate adequate gradient to sheet flow storm water off the turf.
+Fill would generally average about one foot in the crowned center of the fields, tapering to meet existing grade at the edges.
 At the field edges along the south side of the park, a series of drain inlets would pick up some of the storm water flow from the fields as well as intercept some of the runoff from the off site watershed.
 The storm drain system would convey water to an outfall west of the park where storm water would travel overland eventually entering Santa Rosa Creek to the west.

 At the field edges along the northern edge of the park an open vegetated swale and storm drain would convey storm water west parallel to the creek to the same outfall point west of the park.
 No direct storm drain pipe outfall to the creek is proposed.
-The parking area is proposed to be essentially at existing grade with cut /fill generally at plus or minus one foot.
-Storm water runoff from the base-rock parking area would flow to the vegetated swale described above.
-During a 100-year storm event flood levels are anticipated to be out of the creek bank west of the proposed parking area and would sheet flow across the site.
-The proposed restroom structure would be located outside of the 100-year flood zone.
-The grading concept does not propose disturbance within the Santa Rosa Creek riparian corridor.
+The parking and sport court areas are proposed to be essentially at existing grade with cut /fill generally at plus or minus one foot.
+Storm water runoff from the paved areas would flow to the vegetated swale described above.
+During a 100 year storm event flood levels are anticipated to be out of the creek bank west of the proposed parking area and would sheet flow across the site.
+Proposed restroom structures will be designed to be a minimum of one foot above the 100 year food elevation.
+The grading concept does not have any grading past the existing top of creek bank.